Harvard College

-Harvard College is the undergraduate college of Harvard University, a private Ivy League research university in Cambridge, Massachusetts.
-Part of the Faculty of Arts and Sciences, Harvard College is Harvard University's traditional undergraduate program, offering AB and SB degrees.
-It is highly selective, with fewer than four percent of applicants being offered admission as of 2022.
+Harvard College is an undergraduate college within the Faculty of Arts and Sciences at Harvard University.

+The college offers Bachelor of Arts and Bachelor of Science degree programs.
+It is highly selective, with 3.5 percent of applicants being offered admission as of 2023.
 Harvard College students participate in over 450 extracurricular organizations and nearly all live on campus.
-First-year students reside in or near Harvard Yard and upperclass students reside in other on-campus residential housing.
+First-year students reside in or near Harvard Yard while upperclass students reside in other on-campus housing.